 If you’re looking for a quick and easy way to spice up your holiday baking, Spritz cookies are the answer!
 Made using a cookie press and a variety of disks, these cookies are a holiday staple friends, family and Santa himself will love.

 Fun for beginning bakers and little kids helping out in the kitchen, these cookies can be decorated with sprinkles, sanding sugar or melted candy, but they can also be left undecorated for easy gifting and packaging.
 Plus, one recipe makes about 7 to 8 dozen cookies, so they’re perfect for cookie exchanges!

 Ready to start pressing?
-This Classic Spritz Cookie recipe works perfectly with our Preferred Press Cookie Press or the Simple Success Cookie Press.
+This Classic Spritz Cookie recipe works perfectly with our 13-Piece Cookie Press Set or the Simple Success Cookie Press.
 And be sure to read on for helpful information on how to use your cookie press and how to better customize your cookies with flavor and color!

 - 1 teaspoon baking powder

 - 1 ½ cups unsalted butter, softened (3 sticks)